-For the autism community, the the pandemic has posed additional concerns and hardships as individuals on the autism spectrum and people with disabilities in general have been reported to be at increased risk of contracting COVID-19 and experiencing additional mental health and daily living challenges due to sudden changes in routine and loss of needed services.
+For the autism community, the pandemic has posed additional concerns and hardships as individuals on the autism spectrum and people with disabilities in general have been reported to be at increased risk of contracting COVID-19 and experiencing additional mental health and daily living challenges due to sudden changes in routine and loss of needed services.
+The pandemic exacerbated existing shortages of health care providers, educators, and other direct care workers who interact with autistic individuals and provide services.
+Stay-at-home orders also increased strain on family caregivers and reduced opportunities for respite.
 On a more positive note, the COVID-19 pandemic has provided an opportunity to learn about what kinds of accommodations are feasible and work for the autism community during public health emergencies.
 These lessons can be applied not only to future public health crises and natural disasters but also in the immediate future to ensure that the autism community has access to more effective and improved services and supports to improve health and well-being.

-COVID-19 and Physical Health
+Impact of COVID-19 on Physical and Mental Health

 COVID-19 symptoms include fever or chills, cough, shortness of breath or difficulty breathing, and fatigue, among many others.
 Symptoms can range from mild to severe.
 The Centers for Disease Control and Prevention (CDC) defines severe outcomes as hospitalization, admission to the intensive care unit (ICU), intubation or mechanical ventilation, or death.
 While age is the strongest predictor for severe disease, other factors such as certain underlying health conditions and living in congregate settings can also increase the risk of COVID-19 infection and severe outcomes.
-For example, intellectual and developmental disabilities (IDD), attention-deficit/hyperactivity disorder (ADHD), depression, and schizophrenia spectrum disorders have all been shown to lead to higher risk for severe COVID-19 outcomes.
-Additionally, studies show that adults with IDD living in congregate settings are at greater risk of covID-19 compared to the general population.
+For example, intellectual and developmental disabilities (IDD), ^{1, 2} attention-deficit/hyperactivity disorder (ADHD), 3 depression, 4 and schizophrenia spectrum disorders 3 have all been shown to lead to higher risk for severe COVID-19 outcomes.
+Additionally, studies show that adults with IDD living in congregate settings are at greater risk of contracting COVID-19 compared to the general population.
+5 A recent report by the National Council on Disability examined several of the negative impacts of the COVID-19 pandemic on people with disabilities, including the high death toll among individuals with disabilities living in congregate settings, and called for the strengthening of supports available through Home and Community Based Services waivers and a "Community Living Bias" to protect individuals with disabilities from being disproportionately endangered in future public health emergencies.

-Individuals on the autism spectrum may be at increased risk of COVID-19 infection and hospitalization as they often have co-occurring ADHD, IDD, or other physical and mental health conditions and may live in congregate settings.6-8 Indeed, one study conducted in Israel found higher rates of COVID-19 infection and greater odds for hospitalization for autistic men but not women.
-A study using data from one of the United States' largest databases of private insurance claim records found that individuals with autism and intellectual disability were nine times more likely to be hospitalized following COVID-19 infection compared to those without autism and intellectual disability.
+Individuals on the autism spectrum may be at increased risk of COVID-19 infection and hospitalization as they often have co-occurring ADHD, IDD, or other physical and mental health conditions and may live in congregate settings.
+6-8 Indeed, one study conducted in Israel found higher rates of COVID-19 infection and greater odds for hospitalization for autistic men but not women.
+9 A study using data from one of the

+United States' largest databases of private insurance claim records found that individuals with autism and intellectual disability were nine times more likely to be hospitalized following COVID-19 infection compared to those without autism and intellectual disability.
 However, more research is needed on whether these results are generalizable to autistic individuals across the United States and what specific factors lead to increased risk for COVID-19, controlling for gender, co-occurring conditions, and differences in housing.
 As we move towards the next phase of the pandemic, it will be important to assess which individuals on the autism spectrum are at higher risk of contracting COVID-19 and severe disease and how to minimize risk and infection.